fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 - `destination_schema` (Block, Read-only) (see [below for nested schema](#nestedblock--destination_schema))
 - `failed_at` (String) The timestamp of the time the connector sync failed last time.
 - `group_id` (String) The unique identifier for the Group (Destination) within the Fivetran system.
-- `local_processing_agent_id` (String) The local processing agent ID that refers to the controller created for the group the connection belongs to.
-If the value is specified, the system will try to associate the connection with an existing agent.
 - `name` (String) The name used both as the connector's name within the Fivetran system and as the source schema's name within your destination.
 - `pause_after_trial` (Boolean) Specifies whether the connector should be paused after the free trial period has ended.
 - `paused` (Boolean) Specifies whether the connector is paused.